Our website address is https://www.southernafricayouth.org.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-Our contact forms will collect the information from you and will send to the relevant parties which you asked the request for.
-The contact forms are linked to Southern Africa Youth Project not to third parties.
+Our contact forms will collect the information from you and will send it to the relevant parties which you asked the request.
+The contact forms are linked to the Southern Africa Youth Project, not to third parties.
 So we do not share your information with anyone from outside.
-However, out of our internal control, we may have staff members who may steal your information for their personal gain and resell to any other party.
+However, out of our internal control, we may have staff members who may steal your information for their personal gain and resell it to any other party.
 However, this may be done in hiding without our consent.
 Should you find that your information was sold to anyone.
-Kindly notify us at email@example.com.
+Kindly notify us at firstname.lastname@example.org.
 We will gladly investigate and ask you to block such party from external parties using your information.

 Southern Africa Youth Project does not take the information from contact forms for our database systems.
 This was discontinued in 2020 when the organisation adopted new approaches to communicating with our partners.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.